barkardk/gitops-demo/terraform/fluxcd/README.md

 # gitops-demo-flux
-Demo repo with flux cd pipelines
+Demo repo with flux cd pipelines.

 ## Prerequisites
 ### You must have logged in to gcloud first